hivestrung/finance-tracker/README.md

 ## Implementation
 The financial visualizer tool was implemented as previously mentioned in the project summary with parser and chart.js
 ### Extracting Data
-The following python module was used to extract the raw contents from e statments. which was then processed further using python string methods and formatted to a csv file.
+The following python module was used to extract the raw contents from e statements. which was then processed further using python string methods and formatted to a csv file.

 - parser https://docs.python.org/3/library/parser.html